Appendix E: How well does your PC support Skype® for Business 2015 H.264/SVC

 At the time of writing this paper, we only know of two such USB Cameras; the Logitech Webcam C930e and the Telycam TLC-300-U3.
 So to see what effect these cameras can have when using the Skype for Business 2015 client, we setup a controlled trial and compared the results.

-3.1) For the basis of this trail, we used a Dell Vostro T5120 laptop running Windows 10 Pro 64 bit that has an Intel Core 2 Duo T9550 Processor, 4096 MB RAM and integrated NVIDIA GeForce 9300M GS graphics chipset as shown above in (1.2) and below.
+3.1) For the basis of this trial, we used a Dell Vostro T5120 laptop running Windows 10 Pro 64 bit that has an Intel Core 2 Duo T9550 Processor, 4096 MB RAM and integrated NVIDIA GeForce 9300M GS graphics chipset as shown above in (1.2) and below.
 This combination does not support H.264/SVC hardware encoding.

 To this, we installed the latest Skype for Business 2015 (15.0.4753.1003) Client with an Online account, added a Polycom C100 USB Speakerphone for consistent audio I/O and an ExpressCard USB v3.0 adapter card to provide a USB v3.0 port.